leimao/CPP-Treasure-Bay/README.md

 ### Operator Overloading

-Operator overloading use case of unary, binary, and conversion operators.
+Operator overloading use cases of unary, binary, and conversion operators.

 ### Casts